IamTugy/mines/README.md

 ## Publish
-To publish the app copy thise next lines:
+To publish the app copy this next lines:
 ```bash
 yarn predeploy  # building the app
 yarn deploy  # publish to github-pages